 May 8th, 2020 | Alla Schay, General Manager, Sterling - Industrials, Government & Education

-Hiring Trends and Contractor Impact Amid the COVID-19 Crisis
+New Hiring Trends and Contractor Impact Amid the Covid-19 Crisis

 These arrangements, often supported by a placement agency, can represent the full spectrum of white-, grey-, blue-, and emerging green-collar positions.
 There are several reasons or opportunities for companies to utilize contractors, including: